Asst. principal accused of harassing trans boy may keep job

 - What air travelers should know about the government shutdown

-Superintendent Mark Manchin says board personnel will undergo training to prevent similar incidents.
+Superintendent Mark Manchin promised diversity training to prevent similar incidents.

 Information from: The Exponent Telegram, http://www.theet.com